 Timing is crucial

 Haggling works best when you're near or beyond the end of your contract.
 There's no harm in giving it a try earlier though – if you struggle, note in your diary when you'll be nearing the end of your contract and call back then (you can give Sky notice of leaving 31 days beforehand).

 Furthermore, if a provider hikes broadband or line rental prices (sadly the rule doesn't apply to TV packages) you have 30 days from receiving your notification letter to leave your contract penalty-free, even if you're still in the minimum term.

-Sky recently announced upcoming price increases to line rental and broadband – it's notifying all affected customers by letter or email by Sat 25 Feb, so use this as leverage when haggling yourself a better deal (assuming you want to stick with it).
+Sky hiked its line rental and broadband prices at the start of March – all affected customers should've been notified by letter or email by Sat 25 Feb, so use this as leverage when haggling yourself a better deal (assuming you want to stick with it).

 Benchmark the best deal

 It's important to have the factual arsenal at your fingertips before you pick up the phone, so do your homework.